XenoEmblems/XenoEmblems.github.io/JSD920CLASSCOPY/projects/final_project/readme.md

 #Functional component 1
-Having the API data from themoviedb compiled with Handlebars and functional with Angular.js
+Having the API data from themoviedb compiled with Handlebars and functional with Angular.js Completed in 4 hours.

 #Functional component 2
 Search Function (Search function can search from the array of API matches.)
+Still in Progress.
+Finished when Handlebars is retranslated to Angular.

 #Functional Component 3
 Restricting how many divs can be loaded at a time and have "pages" when clicked to load the next set of divs.

+#Functional Component 4.
+Each Movie has its own Modal with links to see if the movie is streaming and can be bought.

 Use this section to document all helper functions.
 These functions should be versatile enough to be reused in other projects